sovware/directorist/README.md

 - Official Twitter : [Follow on Twitter](https://twitter.com/wpdirectorist)

 ### SUPPORT
 This place isn't suitable for support, you shouldn't use our issue tracker for support requests.
-For support, please, head over to our [official support channel](https://directorist.com/contact/).
+For support or feature request, please head over to our [Official Support Channel](https://directorist.com/contact/).

 ### Contributing to Directorist
 You are welcome to contribute to the code, for more information please check our [Development Guidelines](https://github.com/sovware/directorist/wiki/Development-Guidelines)